Fibbles/whodis/README.md

 Character names are not case sensitive and are assumed to be on your realm.
 If you specify the realm then the character name and realm are case sensitive.

-Passing the wildcard * to a command that expects a character name will cause it to use the name of your current target.
+Passing the wildcard symbol * to a command that expects a character name will cause it to use the name of your current target.

 `/whodis`
 - Opens the GUI